Open Source Cybersecurity Tools You Need to Know About in 2024

 What are open-source cybersecurity tools?

-Open-source cybersecurity tools are software solutions that have publicly accessible source code, allowing users to inspect, modify, and enhance them.
-These tools are developed collaboratively by a community of experts and enthusiasts, making them a cost-effective and flexible option for enhancing cybersecurity.
+Open-source cybersecurity tools are software solutions with publicly accessible source code that allow users to inspect, modify, and enhance them.
+These tools are developed collaboratively by experts and enthusiasts, making them a cost-effective and flexible option for improving cybersecurity.

 How do open-source cybersecurity tools compare to proprietary software?